MariadlRosa-1224/isles-of-vielora/pages/Dark whisper.md

 	-
 	- **The mischief** abc
 	-
-	- **Shadow puppets** They can created shadow puppets that move and acts on their order -
+	- **Shadow puppets** They can created shadow puppets that move and acts on their order, unable to talk but able to -
 	- **The deveiver**
 	-